davidfarmer/raisedmathdissemination/README.md

 A method for navigating complicated structures, including chemical formulas and mathematical equations.

+* Evert Rasing's sonification tool (what is the name and link?)

 * New tools under preliminary development, including an easier way to author accessible graphs and diagrams, and an easier way to write mathematics.